Chapter 8. SQL-Invoked Routines

 • If a parameter is defined as OUT or INOUT, the corresponding Java static method parameter must be defined as an array of the JDBC non-primitive type.

-• When the Java static method is invoked, the OUT and INOUT arguments are passed as a single-element array.
+• When the Java static method is invoked, the OUT and INOUT arguments are passed to the Java method as a single-element array.

-• The static method can modify the OUT or INOUT param by assigning a value to the sole element of the argument array.
+• The static method can modify the OUT or INOUT argument by assigning a value to the sole element of the argument array.

 void methodName(<arg1>, ... <argN>, ResultSet[] r1, ..., ResultSet[] rM)